quicwg/qlog/draft-ietf-quic-qlog-quic-events.md

 overheads introduced by individual layers.
 The event has Base importance level;
 see {{Section 9.2 of QLOG-MAIN}}.

+This event relates to datagram data only.
+There are no packet or frame headers and length values in the `length` or `raw` fields MUST reflect that.

 For example, passing from the application protocol (e.g., WebTransport) to QUIC Datagram Frame buffers and vice versa.
-Similarly, when data moves from the application protocol layer into a user-facing application such as a web browser.

 The `datagram_data_moved` event can provide insight into whether received data in a QUIC Datagram Frame is moved to the application protocol immediately (for